One Day in Miami Itinerary: Must-See Spots for a First Visit

 Ocean Drive highlights the Art Deco style and colorful walls.
 It is a street where you might find a celebrity walking, running, riding a bicycle, or on rollerblades.

 Ocean Drive is one of the most Instagrammable spots in the city, and it actually reminds me of the best photo spots on a Virgin Voyages ship.
-Below top spots you must admire.
+Below are the top spots you must admire.

 Colony Hotel in South Beach Miami